 National Movements outside India

-Let’s understand the different reasons for Emergence of Nationalism in India:-
+Let’s understand the different reasons for the Emergence of Nationalism in India:-

 1. Political, Economic and Administrative Unification: